catamuscalu/analyticsSimulator/README.md

 Task:

-How would you design such a system, given that you need to output the following metrics about the website traffic in 10 seconds windows:
+How would you design such a system, given that you need to output the following metrics about the active website traffic at the end of 10 seconds windows:

 - number of unique users connected (unique user_id)